danielmatthew/website/src/posts/2020-07-26-continuous-integration-build-publish-netlify.md

 ## Building a Deploy Preview with the Netlify CLI

-When Netlify builds the site, I've configured it to use a couple of [Build Plugins](https://docs.netlify.com/configure-builds/build-plugins/) to hash and rename static files and create a sitemap.
+With Netlify in control of builds, I'd configured it to use a couple of [Build Plugins](https://docs.netlify.com/configure-builds/build-plugins/).
 I didn't realise that these can be installed locally as devDependencies and they'll operate on the generated site just as they do on live.
-This meant using the CLI became a plausible alternative, once automatic builds were turned off.
+This meant using the CLI became a plausible alternative – just as soon as automatic builds were turned off.

 This setting can be found at https://app.netlify.com/sites/{YOUR_SITE_NAME}/settings/deploys.
 Look for "Build Settings", and then "Stop builds".
 The following warning is displayed: